coder/docs/guides/admin/resources.md

 One possible issue with shared resources is resource contention.

-If the resources on the underlying node become contented, the developers will share CPU cycles on a weighted basis relative to the resource request of the Coder environment.
+If the resources on the underlying node become contended, the developers will share CPU cycles on a weighted basis relative to the resource request of the Coder environment.